pafernanr/sarcharts/README.md

 ### sarcharts
 Generates Charts from sar files using [Chart.js](https://www.chartjs.org/).
-It reads `/var/log/sa/sa*` files from INPUT folder and generates Charts for the last 7 days (by default).
+It reads [sysstat](https://sysstat.github.io/) `sa*` files from INPUT folder and generates Charts for the last 7 days (by default).
 Charts can be zoomed in and out.

 ### Requirements
 `sadf` command is needed to read sar files.
 Hence sysstat package is required.